avkliskova/sverona.github.io/content/blog/nabla.md

 tried to clean up their exposition in hopes of greater readability

-The standard treatment of the total derivative in \\(\mathbb{R}^n\\) is as a certain linear mapping (see for instance [Spivak 1965].)
-This allows full "vectorization" of the appropriate definitions, which eliminates complex indicial notation.
+The standard treatment of the total derivative in \\(\mathbb{R}^n\\) is as a certain linear mapping.{{% sidenote %}} See for instance:
+Spivak, Michael. _Calculus on manifolds: a modern approach to classical theorems of advanced calculus._ W. A. Benjamin, Inc., 1965.
+{{% /sidenote %}} This allows full "vectorization" of the appropriate definitions, which eliminates complex indicial notation.
 An equivalent treatment for products of time scales \\(\Lambda^n\\) would be highly desirable, but is outside the scope of this paper.